 It is very difficult to change a behavior pattern that took years to perfect.
 Although I’m still struggling with it, I’ve slowly gotten better with being quiet.
-My inclination is to fill those silences, but now I can stop myself.
-Sometimes, it requires a mental dialogue (I do a lot of those) that my role doesn’t have to be the entertainment committee–that it’s okay for me to just remain silent.
+My inclination is still to jump into those silent spaces, but now I can stop myself.
+Sometimes, it requires a mental dialogue (I do a lot of those) that my role doesn’t have to be the entertainment committee–that it’s okay for me to just stay muted.

 These days, I seem to crave quiet and calm more and more.
 I cherish my down days where I can pad around my house alone with no appointments, deadlines, or obligations.
 The space to spend my time reading, writing, thinking, and whatever else strikes me has become precious.
 I surprise myself with this new outlook; it’s so different from my former self.
 There is a peacefulness I didn’t have when I was younger.